 Adult growth hormone deficiency, diabetes insipidus, hypopituitarism, hypothyroidism, and hypogonadism may result from the pituitary gland producing too little of one or more of its hormones.
 There are many more diseases that stem from a dysfunctional pituitary gland, like acromegaly, which gave André the Giant his stature and early death.

 As previously mentioned, high glycemic foods and refined foods should be avoided for healthy pituitary function, but this is true for all glandular function, and for the entire body, for that matter.
 It should be noted that fruits with high glycemic loads have other benefits that make moderate consumption healthful, provided the person does not have an illness that requires limited natural sugars.
-Adaptogens like ashwagandha, eleuthero, holy basil, maca, panax ginseng, rhodiola rosea, and schisandra, as well as glandulars (desiccated glands) are generally used for naturopathic healing of the pituitary.
+Adaptogens like ashwagandha, eleuthero, holy basil, maca, Panax ginseng, Rhodiola rosea, and schisandra, as well as glandulars (desiccated glands), are generally used for naturopathic healing of the pituitary.
+Check out Shillington’s Brain Tonic and Desiccated Pituitary.

 Considerable recent research has shown that the pituitary is extremely sensitive to diet.
 (Someday science will recognize that this is true for every cell in the body.)
 If you don’t assimilate enough protein, your pituitary can’t produce enough pituitary hormones (which are made up of amino acids).
 The pituitary is also known to need manganese, vitamin E, vitamin A, vitamin D, and B vitamins for proper healthy function.